re-rxjs/react-rxjs/README.md

   )
 ```

-The enhanced observables returned from `connectObservable` and `connectFactoryObservable`
-have been enhanced with this operator.
+The enhanced observables returned from `bind` have been enhanced with this operator.

 ### SUSPENSE